 The history of Ebola began when the disease was first recognized in 1976.
-The name "Ebola" came from a river in the Democratic Republic of the Congo (formerly Zaire), in Africa, where the virus was first recognized.
+The name came from a river in the Democratic Republic of the Congo (formerly Zaire) in Africa, where the virus was first recognized.
 There have been 18 confirmed outbreaks of the disease since 1976.

-Ebola hemorrhagic fever (also just called Ebola or EHF) is a highly contagious illness and is often fatal in nonhuman primates (chimpanzees, monkeys, and gorillas) and humans.
+Ebola hemorrhagic fever (also just called Ebola or EHF) is a highly contagious illness and is often fatal in nonhuman primates (chimpanzees, monkeys, and gorillas) as well as humans.
 The cause of outbreaks is an infection with the Ebola virus (see Ebola Pictures).
-The virus got its name from a river in the Democratic Republic of the Congo (formerly Zaire), in Africa, where it was first recognized.
+The virus got its name from a river in the Democratic Republic of the Congo (formerly Zaire) in Africa, where it was first recognized.

 There are four identified subtypes of Ebola virus.
 Three of the four have caused disease in humans: